When it comes to sustainability, we’re shredding it.

 Want to learn more?
 Our friends at Pregis have created the EcoGauge Online Calculator to calculate the environmental impact of damaged products.

-It’s true that foam doesn’t biodegrade on its own - which is why it’s critical that we all do what we can to make sure foam and plastics end up getting recycled!
+It’s true that foam doesn’t biodegrade as fast as paper - which is why it’s critical that we all do what we can to make sure foam and plastics end up getting recycled!

 Did you know that some packaging foam can be recycled by consumers?
 Here’s how to ensure your foam ends up in the right place when it’s no longer needed.